mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ## Update

 `web-ext` notifies you when a new version is available.
-To update use the same commands as you did to install:
+To update, use the same commands as you did to install:

 ```shell
 brew install web-ext